 The freemium model is one that you see most often.
 You can attract users for free (who doesn’t like free!), but to get the most out of the software, you need to take out a subscription.
 Here is the famous note-taking app Evernote’s pricing structure.

-Long-standing SaaS businesses experiment with different pricing structures over time to find out the most profitable format for them.
+Long-standing SaaS companies experiment with different pricing structures over time to find out the most profitable format for them.

 This is because successful SaaS developers are continually seeking out marginal gains and improvements to their product, and you will need to as well.
 So, finally, let’s take a quick look at onward development.